On the derived Tate curve and global smooth Tate $K$-theory: Cyclification of oriented equivariant cohomology theories

 Let us write $A_a=A/\langle a\rangle$ for the quotient of $A$ by the subgroup generated by $a$.
-Using that $\C$ preserves products, the natural identification of abelian groups (\ref{splittingoflambda}), and \Cref{th:symmmoniodal}, we naturally identify the two commutative squares of $\s$-stacks
+Using that $\C$ preserves products, the natural identification of abelian groups (\ref{splittingoflambda}), and the fact that $\EE$ preserves products, we naturally identify the two commutative squares of $\s$-stacks

 To show that the diagrams above are Cartesian, we work over each component $a'' \in A''$ in the lower-right corner of the right square.
 The right-hand vertical map hits the component associated with $a'' = 0$, while the left-hand vertical map also only hits components such that $p(a) = 0$.
 Therefore over any $a''\neq 0$, the map is trivially a pullback, since the empty stack pulls back to the empty stack along any map of stacks.
 Therefore, it suffices to work over $a'' = 0$, in other words, it suffices to show that the diagram